Tuning Synaptic Connections instead of Weights by Genetic Algorithm in Spiking Policy Network

-\paragraph{Ranking} We rank each sub-network in descending order according to fitness.
-We perform truncation selection with a ratio of $\eta$, i.e., the top ($\eta*100$)\% of sub-networks will be the next generation's parents, denoted as $\mathcal{P}^i_{\eta}$.
-To more reliably obtain the optimal sub-network, we evaluate each of the top 10 sub-networks of each generation in 10 additional episodes (counting these interaction steps as ones consumed during optimization).
-The one with the highest average return is called the ``elite'' sub-network of the current generation.
+\paragraph{Ranking} We rank each sub-network in descending order based on fitness.
+Then, we perform truncation selection with a ratio of $\eta$, where the top ($\eta*100$)\% of sub-networks will serve as the parents of the next generation.
+This group of parents is denoted as $\mathcal{P}^i_{\eta}$.
+To ensure that we obtain the optimal sub-network with greater reliability, we evaluate the top $10$ sub-networks from each generation in $10$ additional episodes (considering these interaction steps as consumed ones during optimization).
+The sub-network with the highest average return is referred to as the ``elite'' sub-network of the current generation.